iliasselbarhoumi/launchpad-ai/README.md

 # 🚀 Launcherpad

 Launcherpad is an innovative platform that helps entrepreneurs and developers transform their ideas into viable Micro-SaaS products.
-Using AI-powered tools and a structured approach, Launchpad guides you through the entire journey from idea generation to MVP development.
+Using AI-powered tools and a structured approach, Launcherpad guides you through the entire journey from idea generation to MVP development.

 ## 🌟 Features